Snag Amazon Prime Day prices with home and tech deals at Best Buy—save on Apple, Samsung and LG

 When is Best Buy running deals during Prime Day?

 Best Buy's competing Prime Day deals are currently live.
-Now through tomorrow, July 13 you can shop the Black Friday in July sale for epic savings on best-in-class tech.
+Through the end of the day today, you can shop the Black Friday in July sale for epic savings on best-in-class tech.
 The sitewide savings event includes huge markdowns on LG, Samsung, Apple and so much more.

 What are the best Prime Day-level deals at Best Buy?